sonofthort/metajson/README.md

 metajson.eval({
 	templates: {
 		// can use this trick to assign a function to a key
-		// anonymous functions are assigned a key
+		// anonymous functions are assigned and replaced with a key
-		// and every string will be matched against this new key
-		// so the function will be invoked when the key is "called"
+		// just like dictionary and templates have keys
 		apply: {'__1': '__2'}
 	},
 	result: [